astraut-solutions/easy-risk-register/docs/index.md

 ## Maturity and Settings

-- Maturity self-assessment feature: Built-in capability radar with numbered domain scoring (2-column layout)
+- Maturity self-assessment feature: Built-in capability radar with numbered domain scoring (self-assessment only; not certification)
 - Settings: Full-page view with customizable preferences for tooltips, reminders, visualizations, and encryption

 ### Feature: Guided onboarding + educational tooltips